-- As the Lechleriana species is a climbing species, give them some support to attach to.
+- As the Lechleriana species is climbing, give them some support to attach to.
 For instance, you can buy plant totem poles and allow the Lechleriana plant to grow on it.

 - If indoors, keep the Monstera Lechleriana plant in bright, filtered, indirect sunlight.
 However, if planted outdoors, place the Lechleriana plant in partial shade or give it some time to adapt to harsher or more direct sunlight.

-- Do not overwater or under-water it as the plant will either suffer from root-rot or wilting.
+- Do not overwater or under-water it as the plant will suffer from root rot or wilting.
 Follow the routine of watering it fortnightly only.

 - Keep it in a pot that is large enough, well-ventilated, and has good drainage.